The global skills and competency framework for the digital world

 Implements documented configurations for allocation of storage, installation and maintenance of secure storage systems using the agreed operational procedures.

-Identifies operational problems and contributes to their resolution.
+Identifies operational problems, including security-related issues, and contributes to their resolution.

 Uses standard management and reporting tools to collect and report on storage utilisation, performance and backup statistics.